 Note that this thank you email sample is tailored to a more informal corporate culture (as is often the case with social media, advertising and marketing agencies).

-By no means should you copy the tone itself for a more conservative job (such as in finance or law).
+By no means should you copy that same tone for a more conservative job, such as in finance or law.
 But you can draw some great conclusions based on the follow-up email format, human touch and action-oriented nature.

 Let’s dive into the specifics of each thank you email element: